Team

 Johan Desaeger

-Johan Desaeger (co-PI) Assistant Professor of Entomology and Nematology, Entomology and Nematology Department, University of Florida, Institute of Food and Agricultural Sciences.
+Johan Desaeger (co-PI) Associate Professor of Entomology and Nematology, Entomology and Nematology Department, University of Florida, Institute of Food and Agricultural Sciences.
 Contact: jad@ufl.edu.
 Dr. Desaeger will be responsible for managing the trials at the GCREC in Florida, as well as processing and analyzing nematode samples from other trials in Florida.

 Jennie Diehl Mazzone